Today’s blog focuses on the topic of use cases and acceptable usage of Organimi.

 With the group growing to 1,500 organizations and 40,000+ members over the past few weeks, there is no shortage of ideas, suggestions, comments and questions.
 Keep them coming!

 Customer feedback and community engagement is at the core of making our product better.
 We think communication is best when everyone joins in.
-If you don’t think so, listen to these wolves.

 Your feedback is helping us achieve our mission of creating the world’s easiest and most robust organizational design solution to help our users connect, communicate and collaborate, wherever they work.